Clemons Pond Water Quality Reports & Historical Data

 Click here to view the most recent Clemons Pond data.

-The Maine Lakes Society website provides comprehensive information on protecting and preserving Maine’s lakes, ponds, and watersheds.
-Information on their LakeSmart initiative can be found via the LAKESMART tab
+Maine Lakes (formerly The Maine Lakes Society) website provides comprehensive information on protecting and preserving Maine’s lakes, ponds, and watersheds.
+Information on their LakeSmart initiative can be found under the PROGRAMS tab on their website.

-At the Fall 2015 CPA meeting, guest speaker Maggie Shannon, from Maine Lakes Society, provided background and details about MLS’s LakeSmart program.
+At the Fall 2015 CPA meeting, guest speaker Maggie Shannon, from Maine Lakes Society (since renamed to simply Maine Lakes), provided background and details about MLS’s LakeSmart program.
 Pamphlets were made available to members at the meeting.
 Additional information on the LakeSmart program is available via the MLS website by clicking here.
 A comprehensive list of available online resources can be viewed on their website by clicking here.

 Click here to view the LakeSmart video Saving Our Lakes, One Shore at a Time.